-In comparison to low altitude, there is less rain in high altitude.
-Sometimes, the cloud obstructs the best mountain views but still, you can enjoy the trip.
-Like a saying, “journey more counts than the destination”.
+In comparison to low altitudes, there is less rain at high altitudes.
+Sometimes, clouds obstruct the best mountain views, but you can still enjoy the trip.
+As the saying goes, “the journey counts more than the destination.”

 Highlights of Trekking in Nepal in August